Djpatel00/youtube-playlist-downloader/README.md

   The availabe qualities of video will be shown.

 The last feature is the animation in YTube downloader.
 It will help you not get boared while the download is going on.

+# Youtube-playlist-downloader V 0.1
+This is a youtube playlist downloader.
+Download whole youtube playlist at 1 go.

+After clicking the start button please wait and see the files in the selected folder.
+Don't worry if it is showing "Window not responding".